saturncloud/dask-pytorch-ddp/README.md

 - Implementations of common PyTorch datasets on distributed data stores (like S3)
 - mechanisms for tracking and logging intermediate results, training statistics, and checkpoints.

+At this point, this library and examples provided are tailored to computer vision tasks, but this library is intended to be useful for any sort of PyTorch tasks.
+The only thing really specific to image processing is the `S3ImageFolder` dataset class.
+Implementing a PyTorch dataset (assuming map style random access) outside of images currently requires implementing `__getitem__(self, idx: number):` and `__len__(self):` We plan to add more varied examples for other use cases in the future, and welcome PRs extending functionality.

 ## Typical non-dask workflow

 A typical example of non-dask PyTorch usage is as follows: